timruffles/timruffles.github.io/articles/coding/go-generics-wat.txt.md

 It'd be quite reasonable to think it should compile, because:

-1. in `one`, we read `[S []E, E any]`
+1. `one` has the type parameter `[S []E, E any]`
 2. by substitution, `S = []E` = `[]any`, surely?
 3. therefore `S` can be passed from `one` to `two` for its `[]any` parameter

 But we know from the error that we're missing something.
 But what?
+It's not a `~` (tilde) btw: we'll come back to that but believe me that it's not important yet.

-## What's different about generics
+## Type parameters share a syntax but not behaviour

-Since `func one[S []E, E any](s S)` is using generics, what about them is causing this?
 If we had a look at the spec updates when generics were added, we'd notice that we can't do some things to values of an interface type, when that type is in a type parameter, that we could do with other interface values.
 Like type assertions: